QR Codes Made Easy.

 This tool is free and stays free.

-No account, no upsell to a plan, no code that dies on you later.
-If it saved you time or a reprint, a small tip keeps it running and ad-free.
+No account, no plan to upsell you, no code that dies on you later.
+If it saved you a reprint, a small tip is a kind way to say thanks.

 Tip the developer